-Centre High is fortunate to have a team focused on helping at promise students be successful and achieve their goals.
-The Student Support Team works with students in danger of leaving school without the courses or certification they need to carry on with their future plans.
-The reasons for the students having difficulties are varied, ranging from personal crisis issues, illness, family issues, financial difficulties to attendance or academic problems.
+Centre High is fortunate to have a team focused on helping students be successful and achieve their goals.
+Student Services works with students in danger of leaving school without the courses or certification they need to carry on with their future plans.

 Student Support Team